jonrau1/ElectricEye/docs/setup/Setup_Snowflake.md

 pip3 install --user -r requirements.txt
 ```

 4. Use the Controller to conduct different kinds of Assessments.
+Ensure you use the `-tp` / `--toml-path` argument if you have a custom TOML configuration file.

 - 4A.
 Retrieve all options for the Controller.

     ```bash
     python3 eeauditor/controller.py --help
     ```

 - 4B.
 Evaluate your entire Snowflake Account.

     ```bash
     python3 eeauditor/controller.py -t Snowflake
     ```

 - 4C.
 Evaluate your Snowflake environment against a specifc Auditor (runs all Checks within the Auditor).

     ```bash
     python3 eeauditor/controller.py -t Snowflake -a Snowflake_Account_Auditor
     ```

 - 4D.
 Evaluate your Snowflake environment against a specific Check within any Auditor, it is ***not required*** to specify the Auditor name as well.
 The below examples runs the "[Snowflake.Account.9] Snowflake Accounts should configure a password policy" check.

     ```bash
     python3 eeauditor/controller.py -t Snowflake -c snowflake_account_password_policy_check